Control Flow Structures

 }

 Last, but not least, as the while and do-while loops require, the for loops in Bleach need a block between the keywords after its ) character.
+Such kind of loop also creates a new scope.
 In practice, this means that the following code snippet will not even execute:

 for(let counter = 0; counter < 10; counter = counter + 1)